chadgr/MLLab/01 Exercise 1 - Building a Machine Learning Model.md

 1. Before you begin creating a machine learning experiment, there are three datasets you need to load.
 2. Download the three CSV sample datasets from here: http://aka.ms/awtdata and save AdventureWorksTravelDatasets.zip to your Desktop.
-   - **Note:** You will need to unblock the zip file before extracting its files.
+R   - **Note:** You will need to unblock the zip file before extracting its files.
 Do this by right clicking on it, selecting **Properties**, and then unblocking the file in the resulting dialog.
 3. Extract the ZIP and verify you have the following files:
    - FlightDelaysWithAirportCodes.csv
    - FlightWeatherWithAirportCode.csv